marcosvbras/gamification-challenge/README.md

 ## How it works

 You must visit ``localhost:3000/scores`` to see the ranking page.
-It groups all scores by user and show who are the Big Players of the system.
+It groups all scores by user and it is ordered to show who are the Big Players of the system.
 <p align="center">
   <img src="https://raw.github.com/marcosvbras/gamification-challenge/master/githubimgs/index.png" alt="Custom image"/>
 </p>